About Stanford Polo Club

 Actually, yes.
 Non-collegiate polo players can spend a lot of money taking care of their horses and buying equipment, and the cost of running a polo club is quite high.
 One of the major advantages of playing polo in a university setting is that members have the opportunity to participate in the sport at a significantly lower cost than at almost any point for the rest of their lives.
 One of the reasons why we are able to provide this opportunity is that we receive significant funding from the university to help offset our expenses for horse care, facilities rental, and equipment maintenance.
 However, as the university’s endowment has declined in recent years, funding for all club sports has been reduced, and the polo club has been placed in an increasingly difficult position.

-To offset this decrease in funding from the university, we have launched several fundraising initiatives to help stabilize our annual budget, including our Annual Alumni Tournament with Cal Poly coming up this fall.
-We will continue to offer membership to students at the lowest possible rate, and at $300 per quarter Stanford Polo is still a remarkably good deal, but it is likely that dues will increase over the next few years.
+To offset this decrease in funding from the university, we have launched several fundraising initiatives to help stabilize our annual budget, including our Annual Alumni Tournament.
+We will continue to offer membership to students at the lowest possible rate, and at $350 per quarter Stanford Polo is still a remarkably good deal, but it is likely that dues will increase over the next few years.
 We recognize that this represents a significant financial burden for some students, so if you are interested in joining but have questions about membership dues, feel free to contact our president.
 If you would like more information about giving to Stanford Polo, please see our Donate page.

 Isn’t polo dangerous?